Biblical Theology

 Listen to this article

-The Meat Offering:Along with the continual burnt offering, the Israelites were also commanded to offer a “meat offering” or a grain offering.
-The meat offering consisted of fine flour mixed with oil and frankincense, and a portion of it was burned on the altar while the rest was given to the priests as food.
-This offering symbolised the people’s gratitude, dedication, and dependence on God for sustenance.
+Alongside the burnt offering, a grain offering of fine flour mixed with oil and frankincense was required.
+Part of this offering was burned on the altar while the remainder was given to the priests for their sustenance.
+The grain offering symbolised gratitude, dedication, and reliance on God’s provision.

 Share this: